Satyachowdary97/assignment2-Gullapalli/README.md

 ----

-## Preparation of penne alfredo chicken pasta.
+## Preparation of penne alfredo chicken pasta :-
 1. Cook the pasta, drain, and reserve cooking water.
 1. Dry the chicken and season with salt and pepper.
 1. Heat the oil over medium-high in a large frying pan.